 Free care and support services without a financial assessment

-You are entitled to free care and support without an assessment if you:
+You are entitled to free care and support if you have substantial and ongoing health needs.

-• have substantial and ongoing health needs - you may be eligible for NHS Continuing Healthcare funding towards the cost of your health needs
+You may be eligible for NHS Continuing Healthcare (CHC) funding towards the cost of your health needs including:

 Stage 1

-For most people, the first stage in the assessment process is to have your care needs screened against a standard Continuing healthcare checklist (The checklist indicates if you should have a full assessment).
+For most people, care needs are screened against a standard Continuing Healthcare checklist.
+This will indicate if you should have a full assessment.

 • a nurse or a social worker before you're discharged from hospital